-The Division of Investigative Services conducts criminal and internal investigations; conducts inquiries into concerns on behalf of juveniles and their families; oversees audits of agency assets (i.e. vehicle and real property); manages agency K-9 Service for the detection of illegal drugs; manages agency gang related information, material or contraband; and maintains surveillance equipment and audio recordings for safety and investigation requests.
-The Division is also responsible for the Event Reporting System (ERS) -a state-of-the-art computer system used to ensure the comprehensive and real-time tracking, reporting and managing of events occurring within the agency.
+The Division of Investigative Services conducts criminal and internal investigations, inquiries into youth grievances and family support, oversees audits of agency assets, manages agency K-9 service, manages agency gang related information and maintains surveillance equipment and audio recordings for safety and investigation requests.
+The Division is also responsible for the Event Reporting System--a state-of-the-art computer system used to ensure the comprehensive and real-time tracking, reporting and managing of events occurring within the agency.

 Division of Education & Workforce Development

+The Division of Education and Workforce Development is responsible for educational programs operated by DJJ and by contracted private vendors.
 DJJ operates a fully accredited school district year-round for agency-involved youth.
-The Division of Education and Workforce Development is responsible for all educational programs operated by the Department and by contracted private vendors.
 All schools offer English, math, science, and social studies, serving approximately 400 students in grades 4-12 each day.
 All students in DJJ’s care attend school while detained or incarcerated.
 DJJ’s school district is led by a superintendent, principal, teachers, and program coordinators.
 Schools are in session year-round (enabling students to make up absences and close learning gaps) and curricula for core courses are based on the SC Academic Standards for Education.
 Birchwood School offers full programs of study leading to a high school diploma.
 DJJ’s school district also offers students CATE courses, extensive special education services, the nation’s first Army JROTC program in a juvenile correctional facility setting, media centers, career development centers, and guidance counselors.
 Students who are 16 and older and meet specific criteria may prepare for and earn a General Equivalency Diploma (GED).
 Every student at DJJ is assessed for career interests, abilities, and values and then placed in appropriate academic and/or career and technology classes.
-The Division also focuses on fostering workforce development opportunities for DJJ youth.
+DJJ also focuses on fostering workforce development opportunities for youth.
 The agency's Youth Empowerment Sites (YES) is an employability training program designed for at-risk high school students.
-The YEC program provides job skills training, career exposure and community internship/work experience for participants throughout South Carolina.
+The YES program provides job skills training, career exposure and community internship/work experience for participants throughout South Carolina.

-The Division of Rehabilitative Services provides and ensures equal access for all juveniles to comprehensive therapeutic services and empirically-validated best practices for clinical care, to include the following: crisis intervention and specialized clinical services; evaluation and assessment; mental health/psychiatric care and professional social work and psychological services; medical/dental primary care, triage, and medical referral services; medication administration and monitoring; employee health; interagency collaboration with other child-serving agencies for jointly-involved and/or special needs youth; and, provision of trauma treatment and training for all staff in trauma-informed care.
+The Division of Programs and Services provides and ensures equal access for all juveniles to comprehensive therapeutic services and empirically-validated best practices for clinical care, to include the following: crisis intervention and specialized clinical services, evaluation and assessment, mental health/psychiatric care and professional social work and psychological services, medical/dental primary care, medical referral services, medication administration and monitoring, employee health, interagency collaboration with other child-serving agencies for jointly-involved and/or special needs youth, and provision of trauma treatment and training for all staff in trauma-informed care.
 This division develops and implements enriching programs and services for youth who are committed to DJJ’s long-term evaluation and detention facilities to include: recreational and leisure services, chaplaincy, volunteer and visitation services, management of the youth work program and the Agency’s Store of Hope.
 The division is also responsible for overseeing the disciplinary process and incentive programs for youth in DJJ’s secure facilities.

 Division of Community Services

-The Division of Community Services is responsible for a wide range of direct services to youth and their families, as well as victims of crime, in communities statewide.
-Among these services are a number of programs and initiatives aimed at providing effective supervision of youth who are on probation or parole and to support their families, with the goals of reducing juvenile crime and recidivism, and providing for safer communities.
+The Division of Community Services is responsible for a wide range of direct services to youth and their families, as well as victims of crime in communities statewide.
+Among these services are a number of programs and initiatives aimed at providing effective supervision of youth who are on probation or parole and to support their families, with the goals of reducing juvenile crime and recidivism and providing for safer communities.
 The Juvenile Detention Alternative Initiative falls under the Division of Community Services as well.
-The division manages all four regions (Low Country, Midland, Pee Dee and Upstate) through 43 DJJ county offices, servicing all 46 counties in South Carolina.
+The division manages all four regions (Low Country, Midland, Pee Dee and Upstate) through 43 DJJ county offices, inclusive of all 46 counties in South Carolina.